Japanese Grand Prix 2022: What time does the F1 race start, what TV channel is it on and what are the odds?

 Sky Sports F1 have near-exclusive live coverage rights in the UK this year and indeed for the next few with their usual excellent team.

-Sky's first practice coverage starts at 3.30am BST with second practice coverage at 6.45am later the same day.
+Sky's first practice coverage starts at 3.30am BST with second practice coverage at 6.45am on Friday.

 Sky's qualifying program starts at 6am on Saturday with their race coverage at 4.30am on Sunday.